 I did end up clicking through some old pictures on facebook, though, and I came up with some inspiration for where I'm going here.
 I call it "Tracy, circa 2005-2006."
 Dang, I was lookin' good back then, and didn't even realize it.
 I'm going to post a couple of pictures below to get my motivation working.
 Here we go!

-"Best Friends Forever Goodbye Dinner" May '06
+"Best Friends Forever Goodbye Dinner" May '06"Twilight Breakfast" LC May '06

 23rd Birthday, May '07